davehunt/davehunt.co.uk/_posts/2016-11-30-using-firefox-options-in-pytest-selenium-v1-7-0.md

 - firefox
 comments: true
 ---
-I'm please to announce that pytest-selenium [v1.7.0](https://pypi.python.org/pypi/pytest-selenium/1.7.0) has been released, and there's a change to the way Firefox options are handled.
+I'm pleased to announce that pytest-selenium [v1.7.0](https://pypi.python.org/pypi/pytest-selenium/1.7.0) has been released, and there's a change to the way Firefox options are handled.
 Previously, the profile and binary path for Firefox were passed as keyword arguments when